KRahul13/PerStatePopulation-Assesment/README.md

 ==========

 - Download or Clone the repository using git clone https://github.com/KRahul13/PerStatePopulation-Assesment
 - The program needs Pandas and Requests libraries.
-These can be installed using the command pip install <package> on Linux.
+These can be installed using the command in Linux
+      $pip install <package>